arackaf/mongo-graphql-starter/README.md

 ![Image of basic scaffolding](docs-img/initialCreated.png)

-Now fire up express and connect it to the GraphQL schema that was just created—don't forget to add a root object with a `db` property that resolves to a connection to your database.
+Now tell express about it—and don't forget to add a root object with a `db` property that resolves to a connection to your database.

+Here's what a minimal, complete example might look like.

 ```javascript
 import { MongoClient } from "mongodb";